 The next story is Dan Dare, and this one is actually good.
 Dan Dare is a lot of fun, with sci-fi technology that is very crisply and nicely drawn.
 Dan Dare is the sort of unashamed space opera I have a taste for, and it makes this slightly sub-par issue worth reading all on its own.

 This week there is a battleship created by scooping out an asteroid and sprinkling huge laser cannon all over the surface.
-Seeing it heading for a planet is a beatuful comic-book panel and makes my nerdy, sci-fi-loving heart sing.
-Next week we will see if the glimmerings of memory that Dan Dare is already having come back to him will turn into him realizing he is being played for a fool, and becoming a hero again.
+Seeing it heading for a planet is a beautiful comic-book panel and makes my nerdy, sci-fi-loving heart sing.
+Next week we will see if the glimmerings of memory already coming back to Dan Dare will turn into him realizing he is being played for a fool, and becoming a hero again.

 The next strip is a self-contained story about a terrible sci-fi writer who decides to take his own life.
 Aliens rescue him with a tractor beam after he hurls himself from a bridge.
 The writer is then tortured in a series of alien tests, but they tell him he will be released after one month.
 There is a twist when the writer finds out a month on their planet is ten years long.
 But he doesn’t lose heart, instead he tricks the aliens and electrocutes them.
 He then teleports back to Earth, but miscalculates the coordinates and materializes in mid air before plummeting to his death.
-It’s a bloodthirsty and mean-spirited story, and a waste of the talents of the mighty Carlos Ezquerra, the artist they got to illustrate it.
+It’s a bloodthirsty and mean-spirited story, and a waste of the talents of the mighty Carlos Ezquerra.

 All in all, this was not a classic issue of 2000 AD, but even this relative dud has some early art by Brian Bolland, and a ripsnorting episode of Dan Dare to recommend it.
 It is very rare to find an issue of 2000 AD of this classic vintage that doesn’t have some beautiful art or a stand-out story somewhere within it to make reading worthwhile.